 Michael D. Fabius is a Co-Leader of the firm's Gaming Team.
-He is an administrative law attorney with particular experience advising clients in the highly-regulated gaming and racing industries, and in litigating claims in front of administrative agencies.
+He is an administrative law attorney with particular experience advising clients in the heavily regulated and quickly expanding gaming, racing, and sports wagering industries, and in litigating claims in front of administrative agencies.

 Recognition & Accomplishments

-Mike is a frequent speaker on a variety of relevant regulatory topics related to the Right-to-Know Law, lobbying compliance, and other areas of political law, including:
+Mike is also a frequent speaker on a variety of relevant regulatory topics related to the Right-to-Know Law, lobbying compliance, and other areas of Pennsylvania political law.

 Board Memberships & Community Service